This post may contain affiliate links. Please read our disclosure policy.

 Cheesecake

-- Place the cheesecake and water bath inside the oven and bake at 325º F for 55-65 minutes.
+- Place the cheesecake on the rack above the pan of water and bake for 55-65 minutes.
 The cheesecake is done when the center wobbles a little when you jiggle the pan.
 The edges of the cheesecake should look firmer than the center.

 - Once the cheesecake looks done, turn the oven off and open the oven door a little.
 Allow the cheesecake to cool to room temperature inside the oven before removing – this could be 60-90 minutes.

 - Once cool, remove the cheesecake from the oven.
-Remove the cheesecake pan from the turkey bag, then cover the top in plastic wrap and place in the fridge for at least 6 hours or overnight.
+Allow it to continue to rest at room temperature, then cover the pan in plastic wrap and place in the fridge for at least 6 hours or overnight.

 - Add your desired toppings, cut and serve.
 Store leftovers in the fridge.